joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 And even if you disable this feature, all it takes is **one friend** logging in to your Wifi with that feature left on (laptop or phone), and you have lost your password to Microsoft, and quite probably, the NSA (since Microsoft [gladly co-operates](http://techrights.org/wiki/index.php/Microsoft_and_the_NSA)).

 This is just the tip of the iceberg regarding privacy issues with Windows 10, I'm pretty sure.
-I haven't bother to research more.
+I haven't bothered to research more.

 Linux's Bash vs. Windows' cmd & Powershell
 ------------------------------------------

 For a long time I took "Linux nerds"' foam-coming-out-of-mouth super-provocative opinions as stupid self-worth-promoting propaganda, but I've got to say that I'm becoming one of *them*.
-The more I think about Microsoft, the more I start despising it.
+The more I learn about Microsoft, the more I start despising it.

 In recent years I have learned to use Bash more efficiently, and I now realize that it is superior in every sense to `cmd`.
 You can actually run your software's build scripts with Bash, whereas in Windows with `cmd` it varies from *unmanageable* to *very painful*.